Eugleo/magic-racket/README.md

 - Don't get in the way (no useless snippets, no colorization just for the sake of it).
 - Be easily convertible to other formats.

-Eventually, I'd like to be able to include support for Racket LSP as well — in the meantime, you can at least comfortably use the REPL with Magic Racket.
+Eventually, I'd like to be able to include support for Racket LSP as well; in the meantime, you can at least comfortably use the REPL with Magic Racket.

 ### Syntax highlighting